stoeps13/connections-doc/source/admin/admin/t_admin_blogs_flag_inappropriate.md

     reviewer email
     :   To add designated reviewers who will receive notification email when content is flagged, replace the placeholder email names for each category with the email addresses of designated reviewers who are assigned the moderator role.

+        !!! note
-        **Note:** You can also configure a group email here, but each member of the group must be assigned the moderator role.
+    You can also configure a group email here, but each member of the group must be assigned the moderator role.

     In the following example, flagging is enabled for forums and each forum owner can moderate flagged content for the forums they own.
 Issue categorization is enabled so that users can select a category when flagging content.
 If ten users flag a forum post, it is automatically quarantined and removed from the forum.